fieldtrip/website/tutorial/sourcemodel.md

 	template_grid = sourcemodel;
 	clear sourcemodel;

-As an alternative you can create a template grid yourself, like thi
+As an alternative you can create a template grid yourself, like this:

 ##### Make a template_grid, only if you really want to